TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 ## Pre-requisites and assumptions:
 - We need a running kubernetes or PKS cluster.
 We only support Kubernetes 1.9 (or higher) and PKS 1.0.0(or higher).
-- You must have appropriate role for the K8S service account you are using *[details to be added here]*
 - You must have Helm deployed.
 Follow the steps given below if Helm is not deployed in your Kubernetes environment

 ### Setup Helm charts